Mortgage Pre-Approval for First-Time Tucson Home Buyers

 5. Compare Lenders & Rates

 Loan rates can swing daily during your home search.
-It is essential to request quotes from multiple lenders on the same day so you can accurately compare the APR, fees, and rate-lock terms.
-As a dedicated note, military families should always thoroughly review their VA home buyer benefits before committing to any other loan type.
+It is essential to request quotes from multiple lenders on the same day so you can accurately compare the APR, origination fees, and rate-lock terms.

 Key Questions to Ask Every Lender: